Happy Birthday to The Let Grow Independence Kit!

 When kids do something on their own for the first time, something big happens.
 They realize how deeply you believe in them.
 You realize how amazingly they’re growing up.
 Worries get replaced by the pride and joy of seeing your kids spread their wings.

-The Kit helped parents see that even if their kids weren’t at school, or even – at the very beginning – doing much schoolwork at all, this didn’t have to be a fallow time, educationally.
+The Kit helped parents see that today’s kids are as smart, strong and capable as they were!
+They can learn and grow, even when they’re not doing much schoolwork at all, as was the case at the beginning.
 “Whenever a child learns to do something new, whether that’s baking cookies, babysitting, or going outside to look for the Big Dipper – all of that is learning and social emotional skill development,” says Andrea Keith, Executive Director of Let Grow.

 Calling All Parents and Educators!